Senators push Obama to propose clean gasoline rules

 The senators quoted in the letter a study released in June by Navigant Consulting that said the rules could reduce health care costs by $5 billion or $6 billion a year by 2020 and double that by 2030.

-Stephen Brown a vice president for government affairs at oil refiner Tesoro Corp, was blunt about his company’s opinion about the impact of clean air rules on the economy.

-“If more EPA regulations created jobs in America, then this administration would be looking at zero percent unemployment instead of the roughly 8 percent level we currently struggle with.”

-The senators said in the letter the rules would create over 30,000 new jobs over three years for installation and operation of equipment at the nation’s oil refineries.
+The rules will also create over 30,000 new jobs over three years for installation and operation of equipment at the nation’s oil refineries, the senators said in the letter.

 The letter signed by 13 senators include Dick Durbin, a close Obama ally from Illinois, Joe Lieberman, a Connecticut independent who caucuses with Democrats, and Oregon’s Jeff Merkley.